cloudify-cosmo/getcloudify.org/guide/3.1/guide-policies.md

         # using the 'host_failure' policy type
         type: cloudify.policies.host_failure
         triggers:
+          autoheal_trigger:
             # using the 'execute_workflow' policy trigger
             type: cloudify.policies.triggers.execute_workflow
             parameters:
               # configuring this trigger to execute the autoheal workflow
               # that was previously configured
               workflow: autoheal

               # The autoheal workflow will get
               # its parameters from the event that triggered
               # its execution
               workflow_parameters:
                 # The host_failure policy adds 'failing_node' to
                 # the event before processing its triggers.
                 # the 'faling_node' will be the node instance id
                 # of the node that failed.
 In our case, it will be
                 # something like 'some_vm_afd34'
                 node_id: { get_property: [SELF, failing_node] }

                 # Contextual information added by the triggering policy
                 diagnose_value: { get_property: [SELF, diagnose] }
 {% endhighlight %}

+In this example, we configured a group consisting of the `some_vm` node that was previously configured.

+We then configured a single `host_failure` policy for this group.
+The `host_failure` policy works by checking for expired events.
+The first monitoring event sent by a certain node instance will add this event type to the policy engine index (Riemann's index mechanism).
+After which, if this type of event was not sent for a period of 60 seconds for a certain node instance, it's considered a failed node instance and the policy triggers are executed.

+The policy in the example has one `execute_workflow` policy trigger configured, which is mapped to execute the `autoheal` workflow.

+## Limitations
+{%warning title=Limitations%}
+Currently, there are several limitations to using auto healing.

+* Only compute nodes can have auto healing configured for them.
+* Monitoring on these compute nodes can only generate a single metric type.
+* Each compute node must be specified in its own group in the `groups.members` section
+* Monitoring is set up when the deployment is created.
+As such, after the `uninstall` workflow has been called on a deployment, the `autoheal` workflow will probably be triggered after a while.
+At the moment, this is resolved by having the auto heal workflow check the state of the faling node host.
+If its state is different than `started` the workflow will end its execution without actually doing anything.
+This means that when the deployment executions are listed, you may find unexpected `autoheal` workflow executions in `terminated` state.

+{%endwarning%}